 Congratulations, your unit is now correctly calibrated.
 Time to get to work!

 Step 2.
-How to Use a Rotary Laser Level
+Use a Rotary Laser Level

 Set up your laser level.
 This type of level is best used on an elevated flat surface.
 A tripod is the best choice but sawhorses, buckets, and step ladders will also suffice.

 - PLACE the level on your chosen surface and turn it on

 - If the device is self-leveling, allow it time to find level (one-two minutes).

 - If it requires manual leveling, consult the user’s guide on the proper procedure to ensure correct measurements.

 - LISTEN for the receiver to beep to indicate a connection with the laser.